PatrickMcGrath29/thegoodland/content/posts/2025-08-04-the-unveiling-of-jesus-christ-seeing-him-as-he-is.md

   - createdDate
   - title
 uuid: k3huhjbexg
-title: "The Unveiling of Jesus Christ: Seeing Him as He Is"
+title: The Unveiling of Jesus Christ
 isBlogPost: true
 author: T. Austin-Sparks
 summary: If we are knowing adversity and trial; if the clouds seem to be gathering, how will we get through?
 Only by getting away, and seeking, pursuing in prayer a new heart revelation, a new unveiling, of Jesus Christ.
 slug: 2025-08-04-the-unveiling-of-jesus-christ-seeing-him-as-he-is
-featuredImage: /uploads/unveiling_of_christ.jpg
+featuredImage: /uploads/unveiling_of_jesus_christ.jpg
 createdDate: 2025-08-04
 ---
 > "The Revelation of Jesus Christ, which God gave unto Him, to shew unto His servants things which must shortly come to pass; and He sent and signified it by His angel unto His servant John"\